Are you the Peter Jennings I know?

 - lived in San Jose, California.

 - created the Chess and Checkers cartridges for Radio Shack's CoCo computer in 1980.
+More than 1 million cartridges sold.

 - was an angel investor in a small Cupertino startup - which did quite well.